n8han/herald/README.markdown

 Notes Specification
 -------------------

-Release notes for your project are expected under a `note/` directory in the root of the project that mixes in the `posterous.Publish`.
+Release notes for your project are expected under a `notes/` directory in the root of the project that mixes in the `posterous.Publish` trait.
 In this directory, notes for a particular version are named `<version>.markdown` while an optional short description about the project can be placed in `about.markdown`.
-For example, in this project you'll find the following:
+For example, in posterous-sbt you'll find the following:

     posterous-sbt/
       notes/